sena1771/easilyCreateSetupWithWebApp/README.md

 This is a setup creator Django web application project .
 It creates and downloads the desired exe with using Pyinstaller inside.
+For the POST web operations Jquery Ajax has been used.
+This website designed as a basic format but some Bootstrap is used.

-django-admin startproject setupCreator --start the project
+For the exe operations and running script commands on the Python the Pyinstaller is used. django-admin startproject setupCreator --start the project